gracchus163/hopeless/README.md

 * invite_group \<user\> \<group\>  #invite user to group of rooms
 * schedule_announce \<timestamp\> \<room\> \<string\>,,,  #schedule an annoucement
 ## Running

+**Important!: you should override rate-limiting for the bot user so the server doesn't drop rapid invites.**

+To do this, connect to the postgres db and run this:
+`insert into ratelimit_override values ('@hopeless:my-homeserver.chat', 0, 0);`

-To build with docker: run `docker build -f docker/Dockerfile -t hopeless:latest .` in the repo root dir.
+**To build with docker:** run
+`docker build -f docker/Dockerfile -t hopeless:latest .`

-git clone and copy sample.config.yaml to data/config.yaml and fill in the user and server details.
-Also in data/, rooms.csv holds a newline separated list of the room ids (no commas) tokens.csv holds hashes of 64 char tokens followed by either "unused" or the user's name
+in the repo root dir.

-Running with docker:
+**Running with docker:**
 `docker run -v $(pwd)/data:/data hopeless:latest`

-Running:
+To configure:

+`git clone`
+`cp sample.config.yaml data/config.yaml`
+then fill in the user and server details.
+Also in data/, `rooms.csv` holds a newline separated list of the room IDs (no commas) `tokens.csv` holds hashes of 64 char tokens followed by either "unused" or the user's name.

+**Running from source:**

 `python main.py`